 Brian Gill studies K–12 education policy, including charter schools, educator effectiveness, and the implementation and impacts of high-stakes testing and other accountability regimes.

 Gill is one of the nation’s leading experts on the effects of charter schools.
 He served as principal investigator for the first rigorous, nationwide examination of the effectiveness of nonprofit charter-school management organizations.
-He was also principal investigator on the first nationwide evaluation of the effects of the KIPP schools.
+He was also principal investigator on the first nationwide evaluation of the effects of KIPP schools.
 Gill co-directed the first study of the effects of charter high schools on graduation, college enrollment, and earnings in adulthood; and the first nationwide study of the operations of online charter schools.
 He is now leading a pioneering study of the impact of charter schools on civic participation.

-In related work, Gill has also conducted extensive research related to measures of school and educator performance.
+Gill has also conducted extensive research related to measures of educator performance.
 He has helped to develop and test measures of educator effectiveness based on professional practice, student feedback, and student achievement growth.
 Gill has played a key role in pioneering studies of the evaluation of school principals as well as teachers, including a study for the U.S. Department of Education to assess the validity of school principals’ contributions to student achievement growth.

 Gill’s award-winning research on homework compiles half a century of data on time spent by students and a century of debates among educators and parents.
 His research examines homework not only as a tool for promoting academic achievement but also as a means of communication from school to parents and a potential flash point for school-family conflict.